Salem (TV series): Development

 The series first appeared as part of WGN America's development slate in July 2012, under the title Malice.
 On June 4, 2013, WGN America bypassed the pilot stage and placed a series order for 13 episodes, under the new title Salem.
-On November 8, 2013, filming of the series began in Shreveport, Louisiana, on an expansive set reflecting 17th-century Massachusetts.
-On May 15, 2014, Salem was renewed for a 13-episode second season by WGN America.
-On July 11, 2015, Salem was renewed for a 10-episode third season by WGN America.
-It began production on January 21, 2016.
-In December 2016, a month after the third-season premiere, it was announced that the series had been cancelled.
-Its series finale aired on January 25, 2017.
+On November 8, 2013, filming of the series began in Shreveport, Louisiana, on an set built to resemble 17th-century Massachusetts.
+On May 5, 2014, WGN America renewed Salem for a 13-episode second season.
+On July 11, 2015, Salem was renewed for a 10-episode third season, with production beginning in Shreveport, Louisiana, in late 2015 with a 2016 debut.
+In December 2016, WGN America announced the series cancellation, with the third season concluding with the series finale on January 25, 2017.

 Casting

 Casting announcements began in October 2013, with Ashley Madekwe first cast in the role of Tituba.
 Seth Gabel was the next actor cast, in the regular role of Cotton Mather.
 Janet Montgomery and Xander Berkeley were cast in the lead role of Mary Sibley and the role of Magistrate Hale, respectively.
-Shane West later signed onto the series regular role of John Alden.
-Also cast was Tamzin Merchant as Anne Hale.
+Shane West signed onto the series in the regular role of John Alden, as did Tamzin Merchant as Anne Hale.
 Elise Eberle was later cast in the series regular role of Mercy Lewis.
-On the June 1, 2014 episode, Stephen Lang joined the cast in the recurring role of Increase Mather.
+In the episode "Our Own Private America", which originally aired on June 1, 2014, Stephen Lang joined the cast in the recurring role of Increase Mather.

-For the second season, Lucy Lawless and Stuart Townsend joined Salem in the recurring roles of Countess Marburg and Samuel Wainwright, respectively.
-Joe Doyle and Oliver Bell also joined the second season in regular roles of Baron Sebastian Marburg and Mary's lost son, respectively.
+For the second season, Lucy Lawless and Stuart Townsend joined Salem in the recurring roles of Countess Marburg and Samuel Wainwright, respectively, while Joe Doyle and Oliver Bell joined the regular cast as Baron Sebastian Marburg and Mary's lost son, respectively.
 During the third season, singer Marilyn Manson joined the cast in a recurring role as barber and all-around problem solver Thomas Dinley.